All international students must have health and travel insurance while studying in New Zealand.

 If you choose one of these policies instead of Studentsafe Inbound University, you’ll need to:

 - organise your cover before you arrive in New Zealand

-- provide a copy of your policy certificate at international orientation, and
+- provide a copy of your policy certificate before international orientation, and

 - sign a waiver to say you’ll take responsibility for your insurance and keep it up to date.

 If you have a different insurance policy